mark-gl/curiosity_mars_rover_ws/readme.txt

 -------------------------------------------------------------------------------

 Additional notes

 -------------------------------------------------------------------------------

-The install_everything.sh script can also take an alternative workspace folder name as a parameter.
+The install_everything.sh script can also take an alternative Catkin workspace folder name as a parameter.
-For instance, if you have renamed this 'curiosity_mars_rover_ws' folder to 'catkin_ws' (the typical ROS workspace name):
+For instance, if you have renamed this 'curiosity_mars_rover_ws' folder to 'catkin_ws' (the typical workspace name):

   bash install_everything.sh catkin_ws